Brynner03/todo_app_backend/README.md

 # ToDo App Backend

 This repository contains the backend implementation for a ToDo application.
-It manages user authentication, boards, tasks, and their associations, serving as the server-side implementation for the ToDo app.
+It manages users boards, tasks, and their associations, serving as the server-side implementation for the ToDo app.

 ---